LukasWallrich/GoldCoreQuants-old/docs/index.md

 # Overview {-}

-This guide supports the Core Quantitative Methods Course offered by the Goldsmiths' Graduate School.
-It is a living document and currently not more than a rough draft, but will grow over time.
-It does not follow the order of sessions in the course, instead it is ordered in a way that might allow you to see connections and hopefully helps  to look things up more easily.
+This guide supports the Core Quantitative Methods Course offered by the Goldsmiths' Graduate School. **It is a living document and currently not more than a rough draft, but will grow over time.** It does not follow the order of sessions in the course, instead it is ordered in a way that might allow you to see connections and hopefully helps  to look things up more easily.

-## Aims
+## Further sources

+This guide does not aim to be comprehensive, but just to provide sufficient orientation.
+There are many fantastic free online books that offer a more comprehensive treatment of many of the aspects discussed here, including the following:

 * *To be written*